III Corps (South Korea)

-The III Corps was a corps of the Republic of Korea Army that was formed on October 16, 1950.
-It was Command by Major General Yu Jae Hung.
+The III Corps is a corps of the Republic of Korea Army that was formed on October 16, 1950.
+One of its commanders was Major General Yu Jae Hung.

+History

 Korean War

 When the Corps was formed it initially consisted of the 5th and 11th Infantry Division.
 Its responsibility was to mop up any enemy stragglers bypass after the break out of The Pusan Perimeter.

 Battle for Wonju

 Before General Walker's death in an automobile accident, he had attempted to strengthen the UN defense of the 38th parallel.
 The ROK III Corps defended the 38th parallel north of Gapyeong (Kapyong) and Chuncheon, the II Corps was placed in the center, and the I Corps was deployed on the east coast.
 By January 1, 1951, they had been broken down by constant guerrilla attacks and all out infantry assaults.
 They were sent into full retreat.
 Their sector was handed over to US X Corps.